Comparison of FS.COM S3900 Series Gigabit Ethernet Switch

 How to Add PoE to Your Network?

-In data centers, there are a lot of electrical devices and each one requires a power supply cable and at least one connection wire for transmission.
+In data centres, there are a lot of electrical devices and each one requires a power supply cable and at least one connection wire for transmission.
 It’s a disaster to see all those wires scattering all over the floor and tangling together.
 To introduce Power over Ethernet technology, we can cut down the number of wire drops and simplify the management control.
-So what’s the practical methods for adding PoE to your network?
-Read the following passage, to learn about the two solutions: adopting PoE switch or PoE injector.
+So what are the practical methods for adding PoE to your network?
+Read the following passage, to learn about the two solutions: adopting PoE switch or PoE media converter.

 Overview of PoE Implement Method